Frequently Asked Questions - FAQ

 Please review the application process for your program to determine if there are any application steps you have not completed.

 Online courses require no residency and are administered through Blackboard™, the distance learning platform utilized by the university.
-Modular courses are also completed as distance courses but do require students to spend approximately one week in Virginia Beach, Va., during the semester.
-By combining the online and modular courses, students are able to earn the entire degree with no requirement to relocate to Virginia Beach to attend classes.
+Modular courses are also completed as distance courses but do require students to spend approximately one week in Virginia Beach, Virginia, during the semester.

 A modular course has both on-campus and online components.
 For Virginia Beach modular courses, the on-campus component is completed during an intensive one-week residency or during weekend sessions.